Kirkland Lawyer for Accident Claims Involving a “Stoned” Driver

 Handling Marijuana Impairment Car Accident Cases

-Kornfeld Law of Kirkland can help you with all sorts of car accident claims, including those that involve a driver who was high, “stoned,” or otherwise impaired by recreational marijuana while driving.
+Lindquist & Kornfeld of Kirkland can help you with all sorts of car accident claims, including those that involve a driver who was high, “stoned,” or otherwise impaired by recreational marijuana while driving.
 The possession and use of recreational marijuana in minimal quantities are legal in Washington, so pursuing a claim can get tricky.

 There are still legal gray areas and contests surrounding the laws regarding its use before driving and how much THC can be present in someone’s system to consider them legally impaired.
 We can help you carefully navigate your claim while avoiding legal pitfalls due to the state’s evolving recreational marijuana laws.